-No one wants to repeat the spring semester of disastrous zoom teaching synchronous or asynchronous.
+No one wants a repeat of disastrous zoom teaching - synchronous or asynchronous.
 Kids do not want to be on zoom, especially elementary school kids.
 They don’t learn by people telling them what to do.
 The problem has to do with the teaching format.
 It didn’t work well in school when the kids were under the direction of the teacher and it is a total disaster on Zoom.

 So what should a parent do?

-It looks like small children up to 12 years don’t get or transmit the virus but kids over 12 do.
 One suggestion is to have in person classes every day for small kids and online classes for kids above 12.
-I would suggest you check with your local school to see their fall plans.
+I would suggest you check with your local school to see their distance and online learning plans.
 If there are no in person classes, perhaps you can set up a micro-school for your elementary age kids.